DI-GROUP/TimeFlip.Docs/Hardware/BLE_device_commutication_protocol_v3.0_en.md

 \*\* Autopause function – automatically sets time count on pause after pre-set period of time (timer value).

 \*\*\* Pause – time count is set on pause, but the facets continue to be notified (user can turn/flip TimeFlip and assign new tasks to facets).
+This appear in history as facet with ID 63 (0b111111).

 ### Double tap characteristic / F1196F55-71A4-11E6-BDF4-0800200C9A66
 This characteristics is currently unavailable